lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 but it is designed for advanced LSDj users who are confident in normal LSDj operation and seek to get out more out of it.

 ## How to Overclock LSDj ROM:
-Modifying your ROM to be overclocked is actually fairly easy, possible to do on any platform that has hex Editor.
+Modifying your ROM to be overclocked is actually fairly easy, possible to do on any platform that has hex Editor.<br>

-This will not affect any other data of LSDj: your kits, palettes, all are safe.
+This will not affect any other data of LSDj: your kits, palettes, all are safe.<br>
 Still, remember to backup your ROM before you modify your precious tracker!

 **`To benefit fully from this guide please use LSDj version above v8`**